ornlneutronimaging/mcpevent2hist/README.md

 - `Sophiread` is the updated version of the application, which contains three main parts:
-  - `libSophireadLib.a` is the static libary containing the core functions of the application.
+  - `libSophireadLib.a` is the static library containing the core functions of the application.
   - `Sophiread` is the main command line application, which can be used to process raw data into clustered hits and neutron events.
   - `SophireadGUI` is the Qt GUI application, which can be used to process raw data into neutron events and display it as a 2D histogram via super-pixeling.

 - The input data, binary `tpx3` file must contain the global time stamp, GDC, which can be achieved by turning on GDC with GlobalTimestampInterval set to 1.0 in the detector settings.

 Developer Note
 --------------